fluxo-js/fluxo/README.md

 ```

 The first argument method of `triggerEvents` is an array with the events names that
-you want trigger, the other arguments are passed to the signed callbacks.
+you want to trigger, the other arguments are passed to the signed callbacks.
 If you
-want trigger only one event you can use the `triggerEvent`.
+want to trigger only one event you can use the `triggerEvent`.

 ```js
 myStore.triggerEvents(["myCustomEvent", "change"], "myCustomArgument");
 ```

 ###Nested Stores event bubbling

 Every nested Fluxo store bubbles its events to its parents, like the example below:

 ```js